Laser Prostatectomy – Best Treatment Option for Enlarged Prostate

 The two most common surgical options include:

-This traditional method removes obstructing prostate tissue using an electric loop inserted through the urethra.
-While effective, it involves a higher risk of bleeding and longer recovery.
+- Transurethral Resection of the Prostate (TURP): This traditional method removes obstructing prostate tissue using an electric loop inserted through the urethra.
+While effective, it involves a higher risk of bleeding and a longer recovery time.

 Laser Prostatectomy – The Modern Solution